 We all crave company and for others to understand us.
 With ADHD or none, we all want a special someone to make life more meaningful, but your condition can be a hindrance to that.
 So, if you’re going to learn how it is to be a “regular” adult, then follow these tips to prevent ADHD symptoms from ruining your chances of having a great romantic relationship.

 Communicate face to face whenever possible.
+“Autism is a complex developmental disability that causes difficulties in many areas, with varying degrees of severity, most notably with social interaction and communication.”
+Karla Helbert, LPC, E-RYT, C-IAYT said.
 Try to make eye contact or other nonverbal cues so that you can understand each other’s motives better.
 Don’t expect your partner to be a mind reader.
 You have to say what you mean in a calm manner to avoid further communication issues.

 Listen actively and don’t interrupt.
 This is for both the person with ADHD and his or her special someone.
 Repeat what your partner is saying internally or in your mind so that you’ll be able to follow what he or she is saying.
 The person with ADHD can sometimes speak so fast that the partner without ADHD won’t be able to grasp.
 You, with the ADHD, slow down.
 And you, without the ADHD, you have to tell your partner nicely if he or she is running with the words.

 Ask questions.
 Asking questions will make your partner know that you’re listening to him or her.
 Again, you have to ask very politely.
 Smile, if you must.
 Communication is an effort.
 You have to make that effort if you want to stay in a relationship.

 Request a repeat.
 Don’t be afraid to ask your partner to repeat his or her words if you zoned out.
 This tip is for the ADHD adult.